danfuzz/samizdat/doc/language-guide/01-basics.md

 ### Directives

 Samizdat has a simple syntax for single-line meta-program directives.
+Directives, if present, are ignored during regular parsing; they take effect *before* the main acts of tokenization and parsing are performed.

 A directive starts with `#=` (hash, equal) and continues to the end of the line it appears on.
 After the start mark and optional whitespace, an